project-sunbird/sunbird.org-docs/developer-docs/upgrade/build_n_deploy.md

 **Steps to migrate DialcodeRequired:**

-1. Run the following query on the neo4j VM to get all the identifiers from Neo4j that need to be migrated.
+1.Run the following query on the neo4j VM to get all the identifiers from Neo4j that need to be migrated.

 Query:
 ```